 Create an implementation plan that includes strategies, tactics and resources needs

 It is still early in the outreach process, but there are several themes that are emerging as goals for arts and culture in Carlsbad.
-These themes will serve as a framework for a draft Arts & Culture Plan.
-The next step in the process is to develop specific priorities and measurable objectives to support these five themes.
+These themes came up consistently in outreach with the community and will serve as a framework for a draft Arts & Culture Plan.
+The next step in the process is to develop specific ideas, priorities and measurable objectives to support these five themes.
 The themes are also available in Spanish.

 What’s The Schedule?